 Headquarters: Minneapolis, Minnesota, USA

 General Mills is a global food company that manufactures and markets frozen foods, including frozen dough, frozen breakfast items, and frozen entrees.
 The company started as a flour mill on the banks of the Mississippi River at Saint Anthony Falls in Minneapolis.
-It also make frozen hot snacks.
+It also makes frozen hot snacks.
 General Mills focuses on innovation by introducing plant-based and protein-rich frozen food products.

 Key Products: French fries, Hash Browns